Proteins, Carbs & Fats…Oh my!

 - Consuming enough protein helps promote satiety and maintains a healthy body composition and immune function.

 - Vegetable sources of protein (beans, legumes, leafy greens, whole grains, nuts & seeds) are generally “incomplete”; they lack one or more of the “essential” amino acids.
-However, these food items also offer healthy fiber, vitamins and minerals.
-Generally a complete protein can be created by combining different incomplete proteins such as rice and beans.
+However, these food items also offer healthy fibre, vitamins and minerals.
+Generally, a complete protein can be created by combining different incomplete proteins, such as rice and beans.

 - Carbohydrates are the main energy source for human activity and proper organ function.

-- There are three main categories of carbohydrates in foods; Sugar, fiber & starch.
+- There are three main categories of carbohydrates in foods: Sugar, fibre & starch.